MetOffice/simulation-systems/source/Reviewers/releases/updating_prebuilds.rst

 .. _updating_prebuilds:

-**This page is left in case prebuilds become required again, but at the move to github, prebuilds are no longer functional, so these instructions are no longer required**
+**This page is left in case prebuilds become required again, but at the move to GitHub, prebuilds are no longer functional, so these instructions are no longer required**

 Mid-Release Prebuilds